AnshMittal1811/PLAsTiCC/README.md

 2. Generating Images from Text using GANs (started)
 3. Multimodal Systems
 4. Generating Images from Speech using GANs
-5. Generating Images from voice
+5. Generating Images from a Person's voice